 The liquid solvent extraction method utilises a solvent, usually butane or hexane to extract the resin from the plant matter.
 The solution which remains liquid under pressure then evaporates on release, leaving behind a dark oil.
 Drawbacks of this method are that trace impurities can persist, and it also tends to extract chlorophyll from the plant matter, giving a greener colour and a more bitter taste.

-This extraction method involves soaking the plant material for about 5 minutes in high-grade alcohol to expel the resin and then boiling the alcohol off for 15-30 minutes, leaving behind a dark resin that becomes more viscous as it cools.
+This extraction method involves soaking the plant material for about 5 minutes in high-grade alcohol to extract the resin and then boiling the alcohol off for 15-30 minutes, resulting in a thick dark resin.
 Some suspect that this method may destroy many of the plant waxes, which could have health benefits.

-Oil extraction, often using olive oil, involves heating the plant material and the oil to around 100 degrees Celsius for 1-2 hours.
-However, this method produces an oil that is perishable and does not last for long.
-Another extraction method is cold pressing the seeds, but CBD yields are typically low using this technique.
+Oil extraction using coconut or olive oil involves heating the plant material and the oil to typically below 100 degrees Celsius for 1-2 hours.
+This method produces an oil that is full spectrum and does not destroy any beneficial compounds.

 CBD Product Types

 CBD products are available in a wide variety of forms.
 Finding what’s ideal for you can often be a challenge and may even involve a level of trial and error.
-A reliable place to start is the reason you’re considering supplementing with CBD.
-As an example, chronic pain, cancer and epilepsy sufferers are likely to consider much higher concentrations than someone that’s thinking of using CBD as a treatment for insomnia, so high-concentration oils or tinctures may be ideal.
+A reliable place to start is to analyse the reason you’re considering supplementing.
+As an example, chronic pain, cancer and epilepsy sufferers are likely to consider a higher concentration than those suffering from insomnia.

 Take tinctures sublingually and do not swallow immediately.
 It is best to place the drops under the tongue and leave it there for as long as you can.
 With that said, you can most certainly add the tincture to almost any drink you enjoy during the day.
 However, it is advisable to avoid adding it to hot drinks, as these may destroy some of the beneficial nutrients.

 A liposome is a nano-sized bubble or sphere (vesicle) made from a phospholipid (in many cases phosphatidylcholine, the same substance found in our cell membranes).
-Liposomal encapsulation is a process that fills these bubbles with hydrophobic or hydrophilic supplements such as CBD.
+Liposomal encapsulation is a process that fills these bubbles with hydrophobic or hydrophilic supplements.
 Liposomal encapsulation provides a very effective method of bypassing the destructive elements of the gastric system and aiding the encapsulated nutrient to be delivered to the cells and tissues.